Godzilla: Monster of Monsters: Gameplay

 The titular mushroom kaiju from the 1963 film Matango appear as mid-bosses throughout the early stages of the game.
 In later stages, that role goes to Gohten, the space battleship from the 1977 sci-fi film The War in Space.

 In addition, Dogora from the 1964 film of the same name and the creature Manda from the 1963 film Atragon appear as common enemies throughout the game.

-Sequels
+Reception

+Godzilla: Monster of Monsters received generally unfavorable reception from critics.

+Legacy

-Later, a sequel was made called Godzilla 2: War of the Monsters.
-The player controls the Army, trying to protect Japan from the Godzilla characters.
+In 1992, Toho released a sequel called Godzilla 2: War of the Monsters for the NES.
+The player controls the Army, trying to protect Japan from the Godzilla monsters.
+Syracuse Herald-Journal commented that while the game is "OK" as a strategy title, a more action-oriented approach would have been preferable.

-In popular culture

-This game was the focus on a popular creepypasta titled "NES Godzilla Creepypasta", where a fan of the game ends up playing a twisted version of the game possessed by a vicious demonic entity called Red, a skeletal red monster who heavily distorts the game to hellish and unrealistic depths and has a history with the narrator's late girlfriend.
+This game was the focus on a popular creepypasta titled "NES Godzilla Creepypasta", where a fan of the game ends up playing a twisted version of the game possessed by a vicious demonic entity called Red.
+He is a skeletal red monster who heavily distorts the game to hellish and unrealistic depths and has a history with the narrator's late girlfriend.
 The story is notable for also featuring a heavy amount of "screenshots" from the fictional version of the game.
-A fangame is currently being developed with a demo being released in 2017.
+A fangame has been in development with a demo being released in 2017, however it has closed down production in 2023.